mk-repos/Stats506_public/final_project/README.md

 # To-do Lists

- - Document the more detailed interpretation of the results of the analysis.
+ - Document the more detailed interpretation of the results.
- - Using NHANES data from the previous wave, extract only those whose insurance status is the same in 2015-2016 and 2017-2018.
+ - Using NHANES data from the previous wave, extract only those whose insurance status is the same between 2015-2016 and 2017-2018.
 Repeat all analyses.
  - Consider the interaction of variables, and search for a better model.